Sales reps never use up to 90 percent of marketing content. That’s according to the American Marketing Association.

 - Between marketers AND their customers.

 The common denominator is MARKETING.
 Here are five things that cause disconnects between marketers and the reps they develop content for and their customer base.
-I’ve also included tips and best practices on how to build better connections that will help ensure marketing content gets used.
+I’ve also included tips and best practices on how to build better connections that will ensure marketing content will be used.

 Marketing develops content that doesn’t align with the buyer journey.